cnoe-io/reference-implementation-aws/README.md

 ### If you installed it without automatic DNS configuration.

-If you set `MANAGED_DNS=false`, you are responsible for updating DNS records, thus external-dns is not installed.
+If you set `enable_dns_management: false`, you are responsible for updating DNS records, thus external-dns is not installed.
 You have to set the following DNS records:
 - `backstage.<DOMAIN_NAME>`
 - `keycloak.<DOMAIN_NAME>`
 - `argo.<DOMAIN_NAME>`